QinzhiChen/Project---Clustering/README.md

 ## The plan

 > - We set up our initial questions during this phase.
 Wr made the outline of possible exploration techniques and hypothesis testing that we can use.

+##  Acquisition

+> - We obtanied Zillow data by using SQL query via MySQL database and saved the file locally as a csv.
+We used the code created at wrangle.py.

+## Preparation

+##  Exploration

+##  Modeling

+## Prediction delivery

+## Key Takeaways and Recommendations